-- At first installation the receiver SHALL perform an automatic scan over all the Ku Band, searching for all the digital services that can be received through the home satellite receiving system, and process OSDT(s) (if any).
-The platform's service list can alternatively be built based upon Home Channel(s)'s NIT/BAT/SDT tables alone (Fast Scan). - At the end of the scan, all the services found (audio/video/data) are stored in the service list. - If automatic ordering of services mechanism is active (based on a logical channel numbering scheme) the resulting list will be organised according to the criteria described above. - The receiver SHALL provide an interface allowing the user to access the list and move, rename, discard or restore services from the list.
+- At first installation the receiver SHALL perform an automatic scan over all the Ku Band, searching for all the digital services that can be received by it.
+The platform's service list can alternatively be built based upon Home Channel(s)'s NIT/BAT/SDT tables alone (Fast Scan). - Process DVB-I service list(s) (if any). - At the end of the scan, all the services found (audio/video/data) are stored in the service list. - If automatic ordering of services mechanism is active (based on a logical channel numbering scheme) the resulting list will be organised according to the criteria described above. - The receiver SHALL provide an interface allowing the user to access the list and move or discard services from the list.